Updated November 03, 2017

 Avant: With no prepayment fee and APRs ranging from 9.95% to 35.99%, Avant could be a good option.
 You could borrow $2,000 to $35,000 and need a credit score of 580 to apply.
 Through Avant, you could get your money as soon as the next business day.
 Loans through Avant are available in all states except Colorado, Iowa, West Virginia, and Vermont.

 OneMain Financial: This company is known for making loans to those with less than stellar credit, and its rates reflect that reality.
-You can only borrow a maximum of $10,000 on terms of 3 or 5 years.
-While there’s no origination fee, the APRs range from 17.59% to 35.99%, and you need a minimum credit score of 600 to apply.
+You can only borrow a maximum of $30,000.
+OneMain Financial has an origination fee that varies by state, the APRs range from 16.05% to 35.99%, and you need a minimum credit score of 600 to apply.

-FreedomPlus: With APRs ranging from 4.99% to 29.99%, this loan is similar to Avant in that you’re probably looking at an APR closer to 29.90%.
-There’s also an origination fee ranging from 1.38% to 5% that you need to watch out for.
-You can borrow up to $35,000on a term of up to 5 years, and need a minimum score of 600 to qualify.
+FreedomPlus: With APRs ranging from 4.99% to 29.99%, this loan is similar to Avant in that you’re probably looking at an APR closer to 0.00% - 5.00% that you need to watch out for.
+You can borrow up to $35,000 on terms of 24 to 60 months, and need a minimum score of 700 to qualify.

 Note that with the exception of Avant, all of these lenders use a hard credit pull when you check your rate.
 (Avant does not use a hard pull to check your rate, but will complete a hard pull if you decide to take out the loan).